austo/selenium-shutdown-helper/README.md

 $ ./run_hub.sh -p src/main/resources/com/moraustin/NodeShutdownProxy.properties -v 2.45.0
 ```

-The options passed abover are the defaults; this is equivalent to running `./run_hub.sh`
+The options passed above are the defaults; this is equivalent to running `./run_hub.sh`

 ####Node:####
 ```